|

 remained in Bizerte until February 26th when it traveled to Tunis

-for additional repair work before returning to the Naples area until
+for additional repair work and then to the Naples area until

 April 3rd.